Arizona Optometry Board Attorney

 Optometrist Practice Disciplinary Actions

-Optometrists who hold a license or certification in Arizona can face license actions by the AZ Optometrist Board for any investigatory matters.
+Optometrists who hold a license or certification in Arizona can face license actions by the Arizona Optometry Board for any investigatory matters.
 If the Board determines formal licensing action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona Optometry Practice Act and Arizona law.
 Thus, at an Arizona Optometry Board Meeting (see archived Meeting Minutes and Agendas) the Board will vote to determine the outcome of each investigation, thus, a defense attorney may be needed.
 The Board can vote on a non-disciplinary outcome or vote to offer the optometrist formal discipline.

 Examples of Disciplinary Actions include: